Lahari468/OIBSIP_Level1_Tak1/README.md

 # OIBSIP_Level1_Task1
 # 🌍 VR Escape — Travel the World Virtually

 **VR Escape** is an immersive and a demo front-end landing page that lets users explore global destinations and even fantastical worlds through virtual reality all from the comfort of their home.
-The site features beautiful UI components, responsive layouts, and engaging visuals designed using **HTML** and **CSS** only.
+The site features beautiful UI components, responsive layouts, and engaging visuals designed using **HTML** and **CSS**.

 ## 💡 Features: